Chapter 15:

 𝑵𝒐 𝒑𝒓𝒆𝒔𝒔𝒖𝒓𝒆, 𝒓𝒊𝒈𝒉𝒕?

 Kael’s fists clenched so tight I thought he’d bleed.
-His fire element had been hard-won, dragged out of phantom beast nightmares.
-He should’ve been glowing with pride.
+His fire and lightning should’ve made him glow with pride.

 I gave him a crooked grin and mouthed: 𝗗𝗼𝗻’𝘁 𝗽𝗼𝘂𝘁.